WPMH

 WPMH (1270 AM) is a Christian talk radio station licensed to Newport News, Virginia, serving Hampton Roads.
 The station is owned and operated by Chesapeake-Portsmouth Broadcasting Corporation.

-The station's religious format, branded as "The Lighthouse", is also carried by two FM translator stations: W261DI at 100.1 MHz in Norfolk, Virginia, and W245CK at 96.9 MHz in Suffolk, Virginia.
+The station's religious format, branded as "The Truth", is also carried by four FM translator stations: W245CK at 96.9 MHz in Suffolk, Virginia, W250BQ at 97.9 MHz in Newport News, Virginia, W261DI at 100.1 MHz in Norfolk, Virginia, and W285FM at 104.9 MHz in Hampton, Virginia.

 History

 WHYU and WACH

 The Eastern Broadcasting Corporation, owners of WCNS in Elizabeth City, North Carolina, received in April 1947 a construction permit for a new daytime-only radio station on 1270 kHz in Newport News, with call sign WHYU.
 The new station went on air September 27, 1947 as an independent local station; a year later, the Elizabeth City-based ownership sold WHYU for $60,000, citing the fact that they could not devote the necessary time or attention to its operation.
 In 1951, WHYU opened a studio in Hilton Village.
 WHYU's main studios were located at 114 24th Street, a former annex of the Hotel Warwick.

 Eastern's biggest venture in its ownership of the station, however, came in the early 1950s, when the station applied for UHF channel 33 in Newport News.
 WACH-TV signed on the air for the first time on October 13, 1953.
 WACH-TV temporarily suspended operations on March 27, 1954, at which time the radio station also took on the WACH call sign.
 WACH-TV resumed operations later in 1954 and went off the air for the second time in 1955.
 However, the damage was done.
 WACH radio suspended operations on February 1, 1956, and a bankruptcy receiver was appointed.